Enterprise-CMCS/mac-fc-security-scan-report/README.md

 jira-issue-type:   The Jira issue type for the created tickets.
 jira-labels:   Labels to be applied to the created Jira tickets (comma-separated).
 jira-custom-field-key-value:   A JSON string containing key-value pairs of custom fields and their values in Jira.
+assign-jira-ticket-to: The accountID of a user to assigne a ticket to.
 scan-output-path:   The path to the scan output file.
 </pre>
 # Usage